If you have to ask what Jazz is,

 So if it’s not a religion or a philosophy, if there are no beliefs — what are Sufis about, anyway?

-The aim of the Sufi way is the development of latent human potentials under divine guidance — with or without the vehicle of a religion or theology.
+The aim of Sufi practice is the embodied development of latent human potentials under divine guidance — with or without the vehicle of a religion or theology.
 These potentials are present in everyone: We all possess the capacity for deep love, deep fulfillment, deep self-confidence, fearlessness, and deep joy as our immanent inner wealth.
 The path of the Sufi is the path of the heart — the Path of Love — and it is a path of direct personal experience.
 As the Sufis say, “The one who tastes, knows.”
 So uncovering the nature of the spiritual heart and of “divine guidance” is an ongoing, deepening discovery of oneself through one’s own experience.
 What emerges through the Sufi inquiry is truly authentic to oneself, not something adopted from someone else.

 If your knowledge of fire has become certainty by words alone,